 Juneteenth specifically marks the day when Union troops and general Gordon Granger arrived in Galveston Texas to announce the end of the Civil War and inform enslaved individuals of their freedom.
 Juneteenth’s significance lies in the fact that President Abraham Lincoln had previously issued the Emancipation Proclamation more than two and a half years earlier on January 1, 1863.
 While on paper the Emancipation Proclamation had declared all enslaved individuals in confederate states to be free, this did not translate into reality.
 This was exemplified by the state of Texas, where the lacking presence of both Union troops and large-scale fighting upheld its reputation as a safe haven for slavery among slaveholders.

 Ultimately, this changed on June 19, 1865, with the arrival of Union soldiers and General Gordon Granger in Galveston, Texas.
 General Granger informed African-Americans of their freedom, thus fully putting the Emancipation Proclamation into effect more than two and a half years after it had been originally issued.
 While it took some time for this news to reach everyone, Black individuals immediately began to celebrate their newfound freedom, giving rise to Juneteenth.
-In the following year, freedmen in Texas organized the first annual celebration of Juneteenth, a day, which as of yesterday, is now considered a federal holiday.
+In the following year, freedmen in Texas organized the first annual celebration of Juneteenth, a day now considered a federal holiday.
 Originally, Juneteenth was celebrated with prayer meetings, spiritual singing, and wearing new clothing in the name of celebrating Black individuals’ newfound freedom.
 These days, Juneteenth celebrations are typically characterized by prayer services, speeches, and educational events that aim to bring communities together and highlight African American achievements and culture.

 Here at the Givinga Foundation and Givinga, we recognize the collective power of driving change.
 If you have the means to donate, no matter how much or how little, there are several organizations listed below that support the African American community.
 While the following is by no means an exhaustive list of organizations you can support, we hope it will serve as a starting point if you are unsure where you would like to donate.